-MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH (If death occurred in a City hospital or institution, give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH ...
-SINGLE 8EX COLOR/OR RACE DATE OF DEATH MARRIED WIDOWED Fimale OR DIVORCED (Day) ~ (Write the word) DATE OF BIRT CERTIFY, that I attended deceased from (Month) (Year) AGE If LESS than I day,hrs and that death occurred, on the date stated above, at or___mln.?
-The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry, business, or establishment in which employed (or employer) BIRTHPLACE (City or town, State or foreign country Contributory NAME OF (SECONDARY) FATHER BIRTHPLACE Signed OF FATHER ARENT (City or town, State or foreign country) State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury: and (2) whether Accidental, Suicidal, or Homicidal.
-LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER (City or town, State or foreign country) At place In the of death.
-State THE ABOVE IS TRUE Where was disease contracted if not at place of death?
-Førmer or usual residence DATE OF BURIAL (ADDRESS) nauch
+MISSOURI STATE BOARD OF HEALT PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Village Primary Registration District No. Registered No. or [If death occurred in a City hospital or institution, give its NAME instead of street and number} PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE COLOR OR RACE 8EX DATE OF DEATH MARRIED WIDOWED OR DIVORCED I HEREBY CERTIFY, that I attended deceased from DATE OF BIRTH AGE If LESS than I day,....hrs. and that death occurred, on the date stated above, at ormin?
+The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work . (b) General nature of industry, business, or establishment in which employed (or employer) BIRTHPLACE (Duration) (City or town," State or foreign country) Contributory NAME OF FATHER BIRTHPLACE OF FATHER (City or town, State or foreign country) (Address) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
+OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER At place (City or town, State or foreign country) of death... yrs,.....mos.. .ds.
+State Where was disease contracted THE ABOVE IS TRUE TO THE BEST If not at place of death? ...
+Former or usual residence BURIAL OR REMOVAL DATE OF BURIAL (ADDRESS)